Frequently Asked Questions

 Do I Have to Register for Research Credit?

-Many UF Colleges offer an undergraduate research course, many that allow a zero credit option.
-This allows you to get recognition for your research work on your transcript without adding credits to your scehdule.
+You can now get credit for your research on your transcript!
+UF now offers an undergraduate research course number, most that allow a zero credit option.
+This allows you to get recognition for your research work on your transcript without adding credits to your schedule.
 See your department advisor for details.

 What is the Faculty Advisor $500 Award Used For?